ballerina-platform/ballerina-lang/stdlib/database/sql/src/main/ballerina/src/sql/Module.md

 #### Deleting data

-This example demonstrates deleting data by executing an DELETE statement via the `execute` remote function of the client.
+This example demonstrates deleting data by executing a DELETE statement via the `execute` remote function of the client.

 ```ballerina